Deep Purple Glow in the Dark PowderSFXC

-Our glow pigments can be mixed with non-water based mediums.
-Mediums include clear resins, PVA glue, paint, sealers, clear coat, varnish, lacquer and inks.
+Our glow powders can be mixed with non-water based mediums. e.g. clear resins, solvent based paint, sealers, clear coat, varnish, lacquer and inks.

 It is always recommended to add your chosen medium to the glow pigment rather than the pigment to the medium.